Reviewer's Latest Note:

 Money makes even stranger ones.

-in Wikipedia as a key reference for the biography of David Eldon.
-We
+incorporated in Wikipedia as a key reference for the biography

 HSBC is one of the biggest and most respected banking groups in the world.
 It has its roots and a long history in Asia.
 Outside of Asia, it is not widely known what the initials, "HSBC", stand for.
 The "H" actually stands for Hongkong(old spelling) and "S" for Shanghai.
 This venerable British banking institution bears the names of two Chinese cities, Hong Kong and Shanghai, in which it was founded during the early years of our colonial era when China was at the most vulnerable and turbulent period of her modern history.

 The blogger, David Eldon, is a retired chairman of the Hongkong and Shanghai Banking Corporation(HSBC), a shrewd Briton — a Scot — with considerable political skills and vast banking experience.
-He spent his entire 37-year banking career at HSBC, when the banking world was in a much less troubled time.
+He spent his entire 37-year banking career at HSBC, when the banking world was at the height of its previous business cycle.
 He writes in a firm, conversational tone, in short and crisp sentences, not clogged with big fancy words.
-In his blog, ELDON-ONLINE, Mr. Eldon gives his opinions on difficult, complicated political and economic issues eloquently with style and elegance.
+In his blog, ELDON-ONLINE, Mr. David Eldon gives his opinions on difficult, complicated political and economic issues eloquently with style and elegance.
 His writing clearly shows that clarity can be achieved with brevity; there is little doubt as to where he stands on the various pressing issues of our days.

 ICBC, a Chinese bank, is presently the world's largest bank by both deposits and capitalization, and its chairman speaks only his native language in public.
-Hong Kong is far more hospitable to people of Mr. Eldon's background than the present-day Middle East where he once was stationed as a HSBC representative.
+Hong Kong is far more hospitable to people of Mr. David Eldon's background than the present-day Middle East where he once was stationed as a HSBC representative.
 Like the Irish, the Arabs, a proud and ancient people with an indomitable spirit and long memory, do not see their foreign invader and former colonial ruler in positive light.
+Those character traits the HK Chinese are not particularly known to possess.
+After retirement, Mr. David Eldon remains residing in Hong Kong to this day.

 The tenor of this Hong Kong blog, ELDON-ONLINE, tells much more about our colonial past than the present reality.